unccd/Prais4-reporting-manual/implementationFramework.md

 Information on the reporting process for SO-5 helps to ensure understanding, clarity and transparency, in relation to implementing the Convention.
 It allows Parties to share how they organise, coordinate and validate their national reporting process as well as reflect on lessons learned and challenges.

-Therefore, Parties are asked to offer information on national circumstances and institutional arrangements relevant to the reporting process on Strategic Objective 5 and its progress indicators.
+Therefore, Parties are asked to offer information on national circumstances and institutional arrangements relevant to the reporting process on SO5 and its progress indicators.
 To this effect, a table for reporting qualitative information is provided.
 Details on the national entities involved in the reporting process can be provided using both the drop-down menus and the narrative fields.
 In particular the role of the entities involved should be described as comprehensively as possible.